night0721/NullValkyrie/README.md

 ## Getting Started

-To get started with NullValkyrie, simply clone the repository and install the dependencies using Maven:
+To get started with the project, simply clone the repository and install the dependencies using Maven:

 ```cmd
 git clone https://github.com/night0721/NullValkyrie.git